-Janus's financials reflect the result of the execution of our operational and corporate strategy to penetrate the fast-growing commercial and selfstorage markets, expand its market share, as well as capitalize on the aging self-storage facilities, while continuing to diversify our products and solutions.
+Janua's financials reflect the result of the execution of our operational and corporate strategy to penetrate the fast-growing commercial storage market, expanding its self-storage market share, as well as capitalizing on the aging self-storage facilities, while continuing to diversify our products and solutions.
 We believe Janus is a bespoke provider of not only products, but solutions that generate a favorable financial outcome for our clients.

-During the last two years, we have acquired Steel Storage Australia and Asia, PTI Australasia Pty Ltd., G&M, DBCI, and ACT to expand market share.
+During the last two years, we have acquired Steel Storage Australia and Asia, PTI Australasia Pty Ltd., G&M, DBCI, and ACT to expand geographically.
 Our M&A activity has collectively enhanced our growth trajectory, technology and global footprint, while providing us access to highly attractive adjacent categories.

-Total revenue was \$229.5 million for the quarterly period ended April 2, 2022, representing an increase of 50.2% from \$152.8 million for the quarterly period ended March 27, 2021.
 Total revenue was \$750.1 million for the year ended January 1, 2022, representing an increase of 36.6% from \$549.0 million for the year ended December 26, 2020.